A Birth Story: Fischer’s BIRTHday

 I felt much more productive in the squatting position (mentally I thanked my trainer and yoga instructor for insisting on the awful wall-sits and squats they had me doing for months in preparation) and pushing actually felt really GOOD.
 Then, we switched up the music to Pretty Lights.
 Lyrics were pissing me off (yes, I realize this is slightly irrational) but I wanted a good beat.

-I was ready to make it all happen.
 I remember being confused about my contractions because I wasn’t really getting a good break between them.
-I asked Nina and she informed me that I was basically having coupling contractions..one wasn’t ending before the next one began and little man was descending quickly.
-I pushed for 45 minutes, at one point stopping completely because I just.needed.a.friggin.break.
+Nina explained that I was basically having coupling contractions, which meant one wasn’t ending before the next one began and little man was descending quickly.
+I pushed for 45 minutes, at one point stopping completely because I just needed a friggin break!
 Then I finally felt Fischer’s head, shoulders, feet, SHOOT out.
 I don’t think I’ll ever forget the sensation of his shoulders pushing out.
 Once he was out I fell back against the bed and he was on my chest in a matter of seconds.
 Fischer was born 8/20/13 at 8:15 pm, 7 lbs.
 11 oz., 20 ¾ in. with a FULL head of red hair.

 - Insisting on peanut M&M’s as I approached transition.
 Doug had to scramble to find some and then fed them to me as I was pushing.